ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

   Direct Encryption,
   and
   Integrated Encryption.
+  Of these, only Integrated Encryption is defined by this specification; the remaining modes are defined in {{RFC7516}}
+  and are included here because this specification replaces the Message Encryption and Message Decryption procedures of {{RFC7516}} in their entirety.

 Integrated Encryption
 : A Key Management Mode in which the plaintext is directly encrypted without the use of a Content Encryption Key (CEK).
+  This mode corresponds to the Single-Shot API defined in
+  {{Section 6.1 of I-D.ietf-hpke-hpke}}, which is used in cases where applications encrypt only a single message to a recipient's public key.
+This mode is appropriate when there is exactly one recipient and no separate content encryption algorithm is required.

 The definition of Key Management Mode above replaces the one in JWE {{RFC7516}}.